 I decided to ask: Why am I feeling this way at all?

-This question is very interesting to me.
 After graduating university, I quit my job and booked a one-way ticket to Europe and told myself that I wouldn’t come back until I had depleted my savings traveling the world.
 After I traveled for a full year, I decided that I wouldn’t go back to work but instead decided to dedicate myself full-time to writing a book.
-A few months after finishing my book, I decided to move to Colombia.
+A few weeks after finishing my book, I decided to move to Colombia.

 There were many reasons for this.
 I had never been to South America, and I wanted to see and experience it.
 I wanted to learn Spanish, a language I studied but never really practiced outside of the classroom.
 A friend of mine had lived in the country and I took that as a nice way to be introduced to it.
 I had never been to Colombia, I had never been to South America, I knew only friends of friends, I had no job and no money, but I took the risk anyway, with the same level of anxiety I felt when I moved to Austin only a week ago.

-Fast forward a year and a half later, and I needed to force myself to leave the country because I was enjoying living there so much.
-I speak fluent Spanish, I met hundreds of people, I traveled to dozens of cities in 7 different South American countries, and I discovered a world that is now very dear to me, a world that has shown me how good life can feel and how loving people can be.
-A world that I would not have discovered had I given into my fears and anxieties.
+Fast forward a year and a half later, and I needed to force myself to leave Colombia because I was enjoying living there so much.
+I learned to speak Spanish fluently, I met hundreds of people, I traveled to dozens of cities in 7 different South American countries, and I discovered a world that is now very dear to me, a world that has shown me how good life can feel and how loving people can be.
+A world that I would not have discovered had I given into my fears and anxieties and stayed home.

 How could I have guessed that this was going to happen?